AmiliaSalva/Azure-Honey-Net-SOC/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Azure Honeynet Project: Simulating Real-World Cyber Attacks
 ![Cloud Honeynet / SOC](https://i.imgur.com/4qcVKgw.png)

 ## Introduction

+ I am thrilled to present my latest project, which focuses on building a honeynet in Azure to simulate real-world cyber attacks.
+This project showcases my skills in Azure security, incident response, and environment hardening

+## Objective
+The primary goal of this project was to deploy intentionally vulnerable virtual machines within the Azure infrastructure to attract and study cyber attacks.
+This allowed me to analyze attackers' tactics and techniques, while also demonstrating my ability to respond effectively and remediate identified issues.

+## Technologies, Regulations, and Azure Components Employed:

+- Azure Virtual Network (VNet)
+- Azure Network Security Group (NSG)
+- Virtual Machines (2x Windows, 1x Linux)
+- Log Analytics Workspace with Kusto Query Language (KQL) Queries
+- Azure Key Vault for Secure Secrets Management
+- Azure Storage Account for Data Storage
+- Microsoft Sentinel for Security Information and Event Management (SIEM)
+- Microsoft Defender for Cloud to Protect Cloud Resources
+- Windows Remote Desktop for Remote Access
+- Command Line Interface (CLI) for System Management
+- PowerShell for Automation and Configuration Management
+- NIST SP 800-53 Revision 4 for Security Controls
+- NIST SP 800-61 Revision 2 for Incident Handling Guidance

+## Methodology

+- <b>*Creating the honeynet*</b>: I began by deploying multiple vulnerable virtual machines in Azure, simulating an insecure environment.

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+- <b>*Monitoring and analysis*</b>: Azure was configured to ingest log sources from various resources into a log analytics workspace.
+Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.

-- SecurityEvent (Windows Event Logs)
-- Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- <b>*Security metrics measurement*</b>: I observed the environment for 24 hours, recording key security metrics while it was insecure.
+This provided a baseline to compare against after implementing remediation measures.

+- <b>*Incident response and remediation*</b>: After addressing the incidents and identifying vulnerabilities, I began the process of hardening the environment by applying security best practices and Azure-specific recommendations.

+- <b>*Post-remediation analysis*</b>: I re-observed the environment for another 24 hours to measure security metrics again, comparing the results with the initial baseline.

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)